Barro/count-afl-calls/README.md

 A helper script to count the ratio of unique branching point values in [american fuzzy lop](http://lcamtuf.coredump.cx/afl/) instrumented programs.
-It is meant to give a quick overview if the amount of instrumentation in the program is likely too much to be effective when fuzzed with `afl-fuzz` command.
+It is meant to give a quick overview if the binary likely has too much instrumentation for it to be effective when fuzzed with `afl-fuzz` command.

 ## Usage